rlhk/logseq-url-plus/doc/dev-notes.md

 - Update the "version" field in `package.json`
 - `bb release`
-  - It runs the script `./scripts/release.sh`, which reads the said "version" field as the git tag to be added.
-Upon repository pushing to GitHub, the new tag will trigger GitHub workflow to build the assets of a new release.
+  - The babashka task reads the "version" field in `package.json` and add it as a new git tag.
+Upon tag pushing to GitHub, GitHub workflow will build a new release to be picked up by Logseq marketplace.

 #### New Marketplace Submission